RasaHQ/rasa/docs/docs/reference/rasa/utils/train_utils.md

 - `batch_strategy` - The batch strategy to use.
 - `eval_num_examples` - Number of examples to use for validation data.
 - `random_seed` - The random seed.
+- `shuffle` - Whether to shuffle data inside the data generator.

 **Returns**: